 There’s a marketing axiom that says if you try and market to everyone, you market to no one.

 To be honest, most churches today have opted to try and target a shrinking audience … adults who have some history in the church.
 Lapsed church-goers.
 The Dones.
-But most churches today are trying to target all of them all at the same time.
+But almost every church is trying to target all of them all at the same time.

 And that’s just learning style and music decisions you must make to reach a target audience.
 Then there’s technology, sermon content, hospitality expectations, dress, schedule factors, children options, marketing mediums, … and that’s just a few of the many options you have to customize to your target audience.

 The fact is, Jesus had a target audience: The lost sheep of Israel (Matthew 15:24).
 Everyone was welcome, though he chose not to accommodate everyone (Luke 8:38–39; John 12:20–36).
 An effective church can do no other.